 Opportunities for Juniors

-Students interested in research should talk to their professors and advisors.
-In addition, they should meet with Wallace Genser at the Center for Undergraduate Research and Fellowships (call 215-746-6488 or write to email@example.com for a research consultation appointment).
+Juniors interested in research should talk to their professors and advisors.
+In addition, they should reach out to the Center for Undergraduate Research and Fellowships office by calling 215-746-6488 or writing to email@example.com for a research consultation appointment.

 English Undergraduate Research Grants offer students up to $500 to support costs associated with a specific research project.

 If you’ve already started semi-independent research under the guidance of a Penn faculty member, students in the College are eligible to apply for funding through the College Alumni Society Research Grant.
 English majors are particularly encouraged to apply for a CASRG funded by the Pincus-Magaziner family, which supports projects undertaken by English majors.

 Junior women in the College contemplating an unpaid internship may seek funding from the Association of Alumnae Rosemary D. Mazzatenta Scholars Award, which recognizes and supports female undergraduates for academic achievement and demonstrated service to country, community, and family during the summer after their sophomore or junior year in the College.

 Penn Humanities Forum fellowships offer undergraduates funding coupled with the opportunity to engage with faculty and graduate students exploring projects on a related theme.